g8wu/beng183/Variantcalling.md

 More discussion on applications of variant calling.
 Examples include [Feliciano, 2018].(https://doi.org/10.1016/j.tube.2018.04.003)

 ## Demo
-We demonstrate an analysis pipeline starting from analysis ready reads to final BAM files showing variant sequences and locations.
+We demonstrate an analysis pipeline for identifying tuberculosis related SNPs starting from analysis ready reads to final BAM files that show variant sequences and locations.
 Tools used are:
 *  **FastQC**: quality check of reads
 * **bwa mem** (Burrows-Wheeler Alignment): alignment
 * **samtools**: alignment